Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: Introduction and Motivation

 The effectiveness of KIPM detectors for particle physics applications hinges on their ability to reconstruct energies $E$ with the smallest possible baseline energy resolution $\sigma_{E}$.
 From the derived expressions in Refs. \cite{zmuidzinas2012,moore2012} we expect the energy resolution to scale as,

 in the case of a white noise \textit{amplifier-limited} readout with overall system noise temperature $T_{\rm sys}$.
 Two level system (TLS) noise, commonly arising from surface oxides, is another important source of noise in MKIDs and is expected to be sub-dominant in designs with large feature sizes of the capacitor \cite{noroozian2009}.
 Recent KIPM detector results have inferred a 5~eV energy resolution for an amplifier-limited detector and a 20~eV energy resolution for a TLS-limited detector \cite{wen2022}.
-At cryogenic millikelvin temperatures where temperature effects are non-linear \cite{nyquist1928thermal}, noise can be better expressed as linearized \textit{noise quanta} via $N = (1/2){\rm coth}(h\nu /2 k_B T)$ \cite{caves1982}, with units of photon per second per Hz of bandwidth.
-In this Letter, we demonstrate a strategy to minimize $N_{\rm sys}$ across a wide 70~MHz band, and compare it to the Standard Quantum Limit (SQL) of $N=1$\footnote{A combination of zero point vacuum fluctuations and amplifier added noise.
-The SQL technically refers to the amplifier added 1/2 photon contribution, but here we consider the effective noise bound for an actual experiment.}, the quantum mechanical lower bound of any experiment using signal amplification\footnote{Though techniques like ``squeezing" may help surmount this bound \cite{caves1981quantum, esposito2022observation}} \cite{caves1982, aumentado2020superconducting}.
+At cryogenic millikelvin temperatures where temperature effects are non-linear \cite{nyquist1928thermal}, noise at a frequency $\nu$ and temperature $T$ can be better expressed as \textit{noise quanta} (i.e. photons) \cite{caves1982} via

+per unit bandwidth.
+This quantity captures the quantum mechanical behavior of noise that can manifest at very low temperatures where $T\leq h\nu/ k_B$.
+In this Letter, we demonstrate a strategy to minimize the system noise, $N_{\rm sys}$, across a wide 70~MHz band, and compare it to the Standard Quantum Limit (SQL) of $N=1$\footnote{A combination of 1/2 photon zero point vacuum fluctuations and 1/2 photon amplifier added noise.
+The SQL technically refers to the amplifier added photon contribution, but here we consider the effective noise bound for an actual experiment.}, the quantum mechanical lower bound of any experiment using signal amplification\footnote{Though techniques like ``squeezing" may help surmount this bound \cite{caves1981quantum, esposito2022observation}} \cite{caves1982, aumentado2020superconducting}.

 With their large gain ($G>30$~dB) and complementary wide bandwidth, high electron mobility transistor (HEMT) amplifiers are the dominant amplification technology used by present MKID experiments for simultaneous readout of all sensors.
-However, with nominal noise temperatures of $>3.5K$ at C-band frequencies (4\textendash8~GHz), these devices add $\mathcal{O}(10)$ quanta of noise to any measurement.
+However, with nominal noise temperatures of $\mathcal{O}$(K) at C-band frequencies (4\textendash8~GHz), these devices add $\mathcal{O}(10)$ quanta of noise to any measurement.
 As Eq. \ref{eq:resolution} would dictate then, a theoretical improvement of $>4 \times$ the resolution would be achievable through quantum limited operation.